-Prereq. - Written permission from current US History I teacher.
+Pre-req. - Written permission from current US History I teacher.
 This course focuses on a deeper study of U.S. History from Reconstruction through to the events of today.
 The objective of this class is to help students understand how the history of the United States has and will continue to affect their daily lives.
 Students should have excelled in prior Social Science classes.
 Takes the place of U.S. History II.
 Dual credit through College of Southern Idaho available (HIST 112) - 2.5 GPA recommended.
-Please see page 18 for more information on Fast Forward funding!
+See page 18 for more information on Fast Forward funding!

-¥ 04020 11-12 ECONOMICS Semester Economics is a social science that studies the world and how we utilize/manage limited resources to our personal advantage.
+☼ 04020 ECONOMICS 11-12 Semester

+Economics is a social science that studies the world and how we utilize/manage limited resources to our personal advantage as well as our students own Personal Finance responsibilities.
 In a hands-on approach, we will study our Needs, Wants and Desires and what drives them.
 Also covered will be personal financial responsibility, economic theory, world systems and timely socio-political-economic topics as they arise.

-¥ 04040 U.S. GOVERNMENT
+\$\pi\$ 04040 U.S. GOVERNMENT